 Note: You may enter in a region other than that in which your school is located.

 The National First Place winners of the AIPLA Giles Sutherland Rich Memorial Award will receive $2,000.
+These awards are sponsored by the AIPLA Fellows.

 The National Second Place winners of the Irving Marcus Award will receive $1,000.

-Awards are presented at the AIPLA National Meeting in Washington, D.C.
+Awards are presented at the AIPLA National Meeting in Washington, D.C. each September.